-(1) A student who completes all graduation requirements is recommended by the Senate to the Board of Governors (BOG) for the award of degree in the convocation.
+(1) The Senate recommends a student, who completes all graduation requirements, to the Board of Governors (BOG) for the award of degree in the convocation.

-Upon a satisfactory report from the Dean, Academic Affairs, the Academic Senate may recommend the award of the BTech degree to the student.
+Upon a satisfactory report from the Dean, Academic Affairs, the Academic Senate may recommend the award of the B.Tech. degree to the student.
 While pending the actual award of the degree in a regular convocation of the Institute, the Dean of Academic Affairs may authorize the Registrar to issue a provisional certificate to a student who completes the requirements for graduation.